sudhanshuagarwal06/ckad/multiContainerPod_podObservability_podDesign.md

-# Multi-Container-Pods, Observability & POD Design
+# Multi-Container-POD, POD-Observability & POD-Design

 ## Single Container Pods
 This is the most common use case where a Pod wraps a single container.
 Kubernetes manages the lifecycle of the Pod rather than the individual container.